Bō-hiya

-A bō-hiya (棒火矢) was an early Japanese rocket launcher and development of the fire arrow.
+A bō-hiya (棒火矢) was a Japanese arrow-launching cannon and development of the fire arrow.

 History and description

 Fire arrows of some type have been used in Japan as far back as the 6th century where they are said to have been used during a military campaign in Korea.
 Bows (yumi) were used to launch these early fire arrows.

 In 10th-century China, gunpowder was used to launch fire arrows, and this type of fire arrow was used against the Japanese by Mongolian naval vessels in the 13th century.

 In 1543, the Japanese acquired matchlock technology from the Portuguese, and the resulting firearms developed by the Japanese led to new means of launching fire arrows.
-These rocket-type bo-hiya had the appearance of a thick arrow with large fins, a wood shaft and a metal tip; they resembled the Korean chongtong, an arrow-firing cannon.
+These rocket-like bo-hiya had the appearance of a thick arrow with large fins, a wood shaft and a metal tip; they resembled the Korean chongtong, an arrow-firing cannon.
 Bo-hiya were ignited by lighting a fuse made from incendiary waterproof rope which was wrapped around the shaft; when lit the bo-hiya was launched from either a wide-bore cannon, a form of tanegashima (Japanese matchlock) called hiya zutsu, or from a mortar-like weapon (hiya taihou).
-By the 16th century, Japanese pirates were reported to have used bo-hiya.
-During one sea battle it was said the bo hiya were "falling like rain".
+By the 16th century, Japanese pirates were reported to have used Bō-hiya.
+During one sea battle involving the pirates, it was said the Bō-hiya were "falling like rain".
 Bo-hiya were standard equipment on Japanese military vessels, where they were used to set fire to enemy ships.